Loading...

 Candidates must produce the following documents in original at the time of reporting:

-• Medical Fitness Certificate (as per institute format).
+• Medical Fitness Certificate (as per format in Annexure 10 of the brochure)

 Consequences of Non-Reporting